moggieuk/Happy-Hare/README.md

 If you remove buffered filament from a gate and want to quickly tell Happy Hare that it is loading from spool again (for slower loads) the easiest way is simply this:

 > MMU_GATE_MAP GATE=8 AVAILABLE=1

+Multiple gates can be specified for bulk updates.
+A very useful command is this, which will reset the availability status of all gates back to the default of "unknown"

+> MMU_GATE_MAP GATES=0,1,2,3,4,5,6,7,8 AVAILABLE=-1

 > [!IMPORTANT]
 > There is no enforcement of material names but it is recommended use all capital short names like PLA, ABS+, TPU95, PETG.
 The color string can be one of the [w3c standard color names](https://www.w3schools.com/tags/ref_colornames.asp) or a RRGGBB red/green/blue hex value.
 Because of a Klipper limitation don't add `#` to the color specification.